-Domestic Work: Historically, Brazilian society maintained a strict division between genders, with women responsible for most household chores and childcare, even if they worked outside the home.
-Today, in some urban households, men increasingly help with domestic chores.
+Domestic Work: Historically, Brazilian society maintained a strict division between genders, with women responsible for most household

-Labor Force: In 2023, some 53% of women worked outside the home, higher than Argentina (51%), but lower than Uruguay (56%) and the US (57%).
-Although men tend to dominate skilled and professional positions, women hold about 39% of managerial roles, higher than in Argentina (29%) and Uruguay (36%).
-As of 2022, about 17% of companies have female CEOs.
+Labor Force: In 2024, some 54% of women worked outside the home, higher than Argentina (53%), but lower than Uruguay (57%) and the US (57%).
+Although men tend to dominate skilled and professional positions, women hold about 39% of managerial roles, higher than in Argentina (38%) and Uruguay (34%).
+As of 2024, about 6% of companies have female CEOs.
 Women account for most informal sector workers (see Economics and Resources), of which more than six million are domestic employees, many of whom are underpaid.
-While Brazilian law outlines labor rights (see Time and Space), most informal workers lack access to social security and other benefits.
+While Brazilian law outlines labor rights (see Time and Space), most informal workers lack access to social security and other benefits maternity and men 5 days of paternity leave.
+Laws also prohibit women from working in jobs that require them to lift 55 lbs for occasional work and 44 lbs for continuous work.
+If a company is enrolled in the Programa Empresa Cidadã (Corporate Citizen Program), parental leave may increase to 180 days for women and 20 days for men.